Reiki, Orion Plain and Simple

 Two men in Hadestone Prison are approaching the end of their sentences for burglary and assault.
 James Carson is well educated but brutal; Toddy Shaw is a cheerful cockney who considers burglary a sport.
 Trouble flares in the chapel, and both Shaw and Carson are involved.
 Eventually both men are released, but old hatreds fester.Toddy gets work on leaving prison, wanting to do right by his wife and family.
 Carson, released later, soon comes looking for Toddy.Then a nightwatchman at a bank is murdered - a former prison guard at Hadestone - and Chief Inspector Holby will need to prove himself a match for whatever dark mind is on the loose . . .

 By Robert Ludlum, Douglas Corleone

-US Senator James Wyckoff hires former government agents turned private security consultants Janson and Kincaid to locate his teenage son Gregory.
-Gregory's girlfriend Lynell, a translator, has been found dead in a Seoul hotel, and Gregory has fled the city.
-But Senator Wyckoff insists his son is innocent, suggesting that Lynell may have been killed because of something she overheard at a recent international conference.
-And when Janson and Kincaid realise they're being hunted by an assassin, they suspect that the crime, and the cover-up, were orchestrated by a shadowy unit of the US State Department as part of a larger plot to provoke violence between North and South Korea.
+To prevent a war in Asia - one that could quickly spread to the rest of the world - Paul Janson and Jessica Kincaid must learn the truth behind a young woman's murder...Prominent U.S. Senator James Wyckoff hires former government agents-turned-private security consultants Janson and Kincaid to locate his teenage son Gregory.
+Gregory's girlfriend Lynell has been found strangled in a Seoul hotel, and Gregory has fled the city to avoid being arrested for the crime.
+But Senator Wyckoff insists that his son is innocent, suggesting that Lynell, who was a translator, may have been murdered because of something she overheard at a recent international conference.
+And when Janson and Kincaid realize they're being hunted by an assassin, they suspect that this crime - and the cover-up - were orchestrated by a shadowy unit of the U.S. State Department as part of a larger plot to provoke violence between North and South Korea.